Agricultural Literacy Curriculum Matrix

 Be a DetEGGtive!

-Students will conduct a series of scientific investigations, identify and explain unique properties of eggs based on scientific investigations, and write a book to explain what they have learned.
+Students identify and explain unique properties of eggs based on scientific investigations and write a book to explain what they have learned.
+Grades K-2

 - Chart paper